adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #32 Have another peer-reviewed hw to submit in order to finish Week-3.

 #33 Going to finish the peer-reviewed hw tomorrow.

+#34 This is a trial GIT commit.
+Watching a video on YouTube.